darkreader/darkreader/CONTRIBUTING.md

 If a website is **already dark** and meets the following requirements:

-- The entire website, including all subpages, is dark by default, regardless of the system's preferred color scheme.
+- The entire website - including all subpages - is dark by default, regardless of the system's preferred color scheme.
 - The URL is the actual website address.
 No redirects of any kind are allowed.
 - The website is complete and finished.
 Any website in the design or development phase or any other incomplete status is not permitted.
 These statuses can include any placeholder web pages or verbiage about coming soon, the website being under construction, the website having moved, etc.